The modern alternative to headless WordPress

 Extend your admin UI with ease

-WordPress' dashboard is mess of jQuery, React, and PHP.
-Leave the nightmare behind.
+The WordPress dashboard is mess of jQuery, React, and PHP.
 Payload's admin UI is fast, minimal, and most important of all, completely extensible in React.

 1